Lung cancer

 Risk factors for lung cancer

-The earlier a person starts smoking, the longer they smoke and the more cigarettes they smoke, the higher the risk of developing lung cancer.
+Most cases of lung cancer are caused by tobacco smoking.
+The earlier a person starts smoking, the longer they smoke and the more they smoke, the higher their risk of developing lung cancer.

-About 15% of cases of lung cancer occur in men who have never smoked, and about 30% of cases occur in women who have never smoked.
+People who have never smoked can also get lung cancer.
+About 15% of cases occur in men who have never smoked, and about 30% of cases occur in women who have never smoked.

 Environmental or work-related factors

-• Second-hand smoking – Breathing in other people's tobacco smoke (passive or second-hand smoke) can cause lung cancer.
-Living with a smoker increases a non-smoker's risk by up to 30%.
+• Second-hand smoking – Breathing in other people's tobacco smoke (second-hand smoke) may cause lung cancer.
+Living with someone who smokes is estimated to increase the risk of lung cancer by up to 30% in people who don’t smoke.

 • Exposure to asbestos – People who are exposed to asbestos are more likely to develop lung cancer or pleural mesothelioma.
 Although the use of asbestos in building materials has been banned across Australia since 2004, there is still asbestos in some older buildings and fences.

-• Personal history – Having another lung disease (e.g. lung fibrosis, chronic bronchitis, pulmonary tuberculosis, emphysema) or HIV may increase the risk of lung tumours.
+• Other conditions – Having another lung disease - lung fibrosis, chronic bronchitis, pulmonary tuberculosis, emphysema or COPD (chronic obstructive pulmonary disease) - or human immunodeficiency disease (HIV) may increase the risk of lung cancer.

 Lung cancer symptoms